mortbopet/Ripes/README.md

 ## Processor
 Once no syntax errors have been found in your assembly code, your code will automatically be assembled and loaded into the simulator.
-Switching to the **Processor** tab, you'll be greeted by a datapath picturing a common RISC-V pipeline architecture.
+Switching to the **Processor** tab, you'll be greeted by a datapath picturing a classic 5-stage RISC pipeline architecture.
 Note that a *Control* component nor most control signals aren't included in the view.
 This descision has been made to reduce clutter.
 All control signals are generated in the ID (Instruction decode) stage, and are propagated through the stage-separating registers accordingly.

 <p align="center">
     <img src="https://github.com/mortbopet/Ripes/blob/master/resources/processortab.png?raw=true"/>